-On July 27, 2012, the Board of Directors of the Company adopted the Paragon Technologies, Inc. 2012 Equity Incentive Plan (the "Plan").
+On July 27, 2012, the Board of Directors of the Company adopted the Paragon Technologies, Inc. 2012 Equity Incentive Plan (the Plan).
 Under the Plan, the Board may grant restricted stock, stock options, stock appreciation rights and other equity-based awards to employees, directors and consultants of the Company.
-Initially, there were 200,000 shares of the Company's common stock available for grant under the Plan.
+Initially there were 200,000 shares of the Company's common stock available for grant under the Plan.
 The Plan provides that it will be administered by the Board or a committee of the Board that may be designated in the future.
-The Plan has a term of 10 years.
+The Plan has a term of ten years.
 On September 18, 2013, the Board of Directors increased the number of shares of common stock available for grant under the Plan to 350,000 shares.

-During the three months ended March 31, 2019 and March 31, 2018, 10,000 shares were granted to an employee, respectively.
-Stock-based compensation expense recognized during the three months ended March 31, 2019 and 2018 for stock-based compensation programs was \$10,000 and \$11,400 for employee stock grants, respectively.
-All of the stock-based compensation expense was a component of selling, general and administrative expenses.
+During the six months ended June 30, 2019 and June 30, 2018, 10,000 shares were granted to an employee, respectively.
+Stock-based compensation expense recognized during the six months ended June 30, 2019 and 2018 for stock-based compensation programs was \$10,000 and \$11,400, respectively, for employee stock grants.
+All of the stock-based compensation expenses were a component of selling, general, and administrative expenses.